 In addition, Smart Start is a public/private program that was established in 1993 to serve children from birth to five years old.
 The N.C.
-Partnership for Children and 77 local partnerships oversee the program.
-Smart Start provides child care subsidies, teacher training, health screenings, and support for families regardless of income.
+Partnership for Children and 75 local partnerships oversee the program.
+Smart Start provides child-care subsidies, teacher training, health screenings, and support for families regardless of income.

-A handful of longitudinal studies have found that high-quality, state-run early childhood education programs may provide lasting benefits for children who live in poverty or have endured physical or emotional trauma.
+A handful of empirical studies have found that high-quality, state-run early childhood education programs may provide lasting benefits for children who live in poverty or have endured physical or emotional trauma.
 But researchers disagree about the duration and scope of those benefits.

-- To be eligible for NC Pre-K, families must have a household income that is 75 percent of state median income.
-Military families and families with a child who has Limited English Proficiency, special needs, disability, or extraordinary educational need may also qualify, regardless of income.
+- To be eligible for NC Pre-K, families must have a household income at or below 75 percent of state median income.
+Military families and families with children who have limited English proficiency, special needs, disability, or extraordinary educational need may also qualify, regardless of income.

 - During the 2017-18 school year, approximately one out of four NC Pre-K classrooms operated in a for-profit site.
-Of the remaining classrooms, just over half were located in public schools.
-Around 16 percent were in Head Start programs, a small percentage of which were operated by public schools.
+Of the remaining classrooms, just over half were in public schools.
+Around 15 percent were in Head Start programs, a small percentage of which were operated by public schools.

 - NC Pre-K eligibility requirements should be narrowed to focus greater resources on education and services for low-income children.
-State-subsidized preschool programs provide lasting benefits to children from distressed households but seldom help children from middle- or upper-income families.
+State-subsidized preschool programs are more likely to provide lasting benefits to children from distressed households than children from middle- or upper-income families.
 Narrowing the focus to aiding North Carolina’s most vulnerable children would ensure that NC Pre-K prioritizes the educational needs of those who would benefit the most.